Cheeden/tp/docs/UserGuide.md

 Format: `deleteprogress INDEX DATE`

 * Deletes the lesson progress for the student at the specified `INDEX` on the specified `DATE`.
-* `DATE` must be in the format YYYY-MM-DD.
-* `DATE` MM must be between 1 to 12 inclusive and DD must be between 1 to 31 inclusive.
-Otherwise, there will be an error message.
-* The lesson progress on that date must exist.
-If no lesson progress exists on that date, an error message will be shown.
+* **The lesson progress on that date must exist.** If no lesson progress exists on that date, an error message will be shown.

 Examples: